sflanaga/krawn/README.md

 Krawn supports "second" level timing.
 The first entry in the schedule spec is for seconds, so you can have a job that runs every 5 seconds if you need.

+Each element of the schedule works much like vixie cron.

+`5/*` =  run every 5 second

+`5 1,2,3` = run on 1, 2 or 3rd minute at 5 seconds into the minute

+`0 5-23` = run at minute 5 thru 23

+`*` = run every minute

+`0 0 12` = run at midnight

-The schedule spec works most like vixie cron format, but any later spec elements left out are assumed to be *.
+The schedule spec works most like vixie cron format, but any later schedule elements missing are assumed to be *.

-ORDER is different.
-This order is thought to be most common thing to set first.
+ORDER of the schedule spec is a bit different.
+This order is thought to have most common things to be set first.

 All time is GMT/UTC based - NOT local.